Coastline paradox: Mathematical aspects

 The basic concept of length originates from Euclidean distance.
 In Euclidean geometry, a straight line represents the shortest distance between two points.
 This line has only one length.
 On the surface of a sphere, this is replaced by the geodesic length (also called the great circle length), which is measured along the surface curve that exists in the plane containing both endpoints and the center of the sphere.
 The length of basic curves is more complicated but can also be calculated.
 Measuring with rulers, one can approximate the length of a curve by adding the sum of the straight lines which connect the points:

-Using a few straight lines to approximate the length of a curve will produce an estimate lower than the true length; when increasingly short (and thus more numerous) lines are used, the sum approaches the curve's true length.
+Using a few straight lines to approximate the length of a curve will produce an estimate lower than the true length; when increasingly short (and thus more numerous) lines are used, the sum approaches the curve's true length, and that length is the least upper bound or supremum of all such approximations.
 A precise value for this length can be found using calculus, the branch of mathematics enabling the calculation of infinitesimally small distances.
 The following animation illustrates how a smooth curve can be meaningfully assigned a precise length:

 Not all curves can be measured in this way.
-A fractal is, by definition, a curve whose complexity changes with measurement scale.
+A fractal is, by definition, a curve whose perceived complexity does not decrease with measurement scale.
 Whereas approximations of a smooth curve tend to a single value as measurement precision increases, the measured value for a fractal does not converge.

 As the length of a fractal curve always diverges to infinity, if one were to measure a coastline with infinite or near-infinite resolution, the length of the infinitely short kinks in the coastline would add up to infinity.
 However, this figure relies on the assumption that space can be subdivided into infinitesimal sections.
 The truth value of this assumption—which underlies Euclidean geometry and serves as a useful model in everyday measurement—is a matter of philosophical speculation, and may or may not reflect the changing realities of "space" and "distance" on the atomic level (approximately the scale of a nanometer).

 Coastlines are less definite in their construction than idealized fractals such as the Mandelbrot set because they are formed by various natural events that create patterns in statistically random ways, whereas idealized fractals are formed through repeated iterations of simple, formulaic sequences.